growdigital/forestgarden.wales/content/blog/wild-food-corridors.md

 My proposal is to **facilitate community groups and schools creating [forest garden](https://www.forestgarden.wales/blog/what-is-a-forest-garden/) strips on public land, leading to and joining wild spaces**.
 That is the essence of Wild Food Corridors.

-{{< figure src="https://res.cloudinary.com/growdigital/image/upload/v1563283256/wild-food-corridor.jpg" alt="Sketch of strip of forest garden on grass verge" caption="The Wild Food Corridor idea, visualised with colour pencils" >}}
+{{< figure src="https://res.cloudinary.com/growdigital/image/upload/v1560851849/botanicalmartin-scrubland.jpg" alt="Scrubland, grass paths, wild flowers, house through trees" caption="Greenvale urban scub/grassland, an example of managed wildlife and recreational habitat, photo by Martin Allen" >}}

 I’m currently putting together just such a proposal for a site in Aberystwyth, and the feedback from the council, conservationist, community centre and primary school has been overwhelmingly positive.